 A statute of limitations (SOL) is a law that establishes a deadline for legal action after a crime.
 These deadlines dictate when a person can no longer bring criminal charges or file a civil lawsuit against an individual or organization.

-Deciding whether to report sexual abuse or sexual assault is a personal decision.
-Not every victim of sexual violence will choose to report their experience.
-However, some survivors find strength and empowerment through the legal system.
+Reporting sexual abuse or assault is a personal decision.
+Not every survivor will choose to, but some may find strength through the legal system.